 As is usually the case when visiting a new restaurant, my eyes train on dishes I haven’t previously experienced.
 The Conejito Pibil (achiote-citrus marinated rabbit, salsa xni pec, pickled red onions) jumped out at me.
 It’s been years since I’ve had rabbit, a protein some people won’t touch because bunnies are so cute.
 Rabbit has, in fact, been a very popular protein since pre-Colombian times..and it does not taste like chicken!
 As with the saudero, the conejito is absolutely tender with no hint of gaminess.
 Only enough red onions were presented to give the rabbit a contrasting flavor profile, but the star ingredient was the rabbit.
 Don’t hate me because I love rabbit.
 Try this taco and you might forget how cute bunnies are.

-ELEMI is a small restaurant with limited seating.
-Reservations are definitely required.
-Should you find yourself in El Paso and you want to experience something a little different, let a James Beard best-chef nominee feed you.
+ELEMI is a small restaurant with huge flavors and a festive atmosphere.
+Should you find yourself in El Paso and you want to experience something a little different, a little superior to your favorite Mexican joint, let a James Beard best-chef nominee feed you.

 ELEMI